KelvinCoding/kelvincoding.github.io/_posts/2017-02-04-Restructuring.md

 > Any _consistent_ formal system within which a certain amount of elementary arithmetic can be carried is _incomplete_.
 > Assuming that our formal system is _consistent_ then the formal system cannot prove its own consistency

-In summary, any formal system can only be either _consistent_ or _incomplete_.
+In summary, any formal system can only be either _consistent_ or _complete_.
 For clarity and conciseness:

 > _Completeness_ means that a true statement can be proved to be true within the formal system